mistval/kotoba/README.md

 I'd love to get help from other developers, and there is plenty to do.
 If you're interested, let me know.

 ## Installation

+First, you must have Cairo installed (for image rendering).
+You can install it using the instructions for your operating system [here](https://www.cairographics.org/download/).

 ```
 git clone https://github.com/mistval/kotoba.git
 cd kotoba